High-dimensional statistical arbitrage with factor models and stochastic control: Two extensions

 \subsection{Incorporating soft constraints on the admissible portfolios}

-While imposing restrictions on the portfolios by introducing hard constraints directly on the admissible set $\mathcal{A}_{t,T}$ leads in general to problems that must be solved numerically (and hence potentially unfeasible in a high-dimensional setting), it is still possible to impose many additional soft constraints in the two frameworks of section 3 without increasing significantly the difficulty of the problems, by just adding a carefully chosen penalty term to the corresponding objective function.
+While imposing restrictions on the portfolios by introducing hard constraints directly on the admissible set $\mathcal{A}_{t,T}$ leads in general to control problems that must be solved numerically (and hence potentially unfeasible in a high-dimensional setting since in applications the number of assets ranges from hundreds to thousands), it is still possible to impose many additional soft constraints in the two frameworks of section 3 without significantly increasing the difficulty of the problems, by just adding a carefully chosen penalty term to the corresponding objective function.

 As an illustration of this, we give in the next corollary the corresponding optimal strategies when a dollar-neutrality restriction is softly enforced.
 To do so, recall that, within the framework of section 2 that imposed market-neutrality within the factor model, a strategy $\pi_t$ is dollar neutral if $p\cdot\pi_t=0$, which means that the total amount of capital invested at time $t$ is 0.
 Hence, we can softly enforce dollar neutrality by replacing the wealth process of Theorems 3.1 and 3.2 by the penalized wealth process defined by $d\tilde{W}_t:=dW_t-\alpha(t)(\pi_t\cdot p)^2/2dt$ for a certain general time-dependent penalty function $\alpha(t)$.
 This penalizes non dollar-neutrality (i.e., $\pi_t\cdot p\neq 0$) at each time and is quadratic to simplify the optimization process.